opus-research/beyond_the_code_pull_requests_design_decay/index.md

 ---
-# Title

-Beyond the Code - Investigating the Effects of Pull Request Conversations on Design Decay
+title: Beyond the Code - Investigating the Effects of Pull Request Conversations on Design Decay
 ---

 # Authors